Updated January 17, 2023

 Her commissions range from operas to cantatas and solo songs for professional and amateur groups.
 She cherishes the shorter works, saying “You can’t do Thanksgiving every day.
 Sometimes you need applesauce and peanut butter sandwiches.”

 No matter the music’s complexity, Parker says she has an “obsession with melody” that prompted her to create the organization Melodious Accord.
 The love of her work was evident when choral groups across the United States posted performances of her pieces on YouTube for her 90th birthday.
-Two years later she remains grateful, saying “I’m still here doing work I love.”
+She remains grateful, saying, “I’m still here doing work I love.”

 Toshiko Akiyoshi: b.
 1929